Lin2907/general-knowledge-quiz/README.md

  + No known issues

-Unfixed Bugs
-There are no known outstanding bugs.

 ## Deployment

 The site was deployed to GitHub pages.
 The steps taken to deploy are as follows: